pieterjandesmedt/vite-et-reves/content/captains-log/2019-10-11-kerkyra-resting-day.md

 ---
-title: "Resting Day"
+title: 'Resting Day'
 date: 2019-10-11T10:03:47+03:00
 publishdate: 2019-10-11T10:03:47+03:00
-image: "IMG_7300.jpg"
+image: 'IMG_7300.jpg'
-author: "Pieter Jan"
+author: 'Pieter Jan'
-gpx: ""
+gpx: ''
-summary: "The Vite & Rêves crew took a day of rest and provisioning in Palaiokastrita before our crossing to Italy."
+summary: 'The Vite & Rêves crew took a day of rest and provisioning in Palaiokastrita before our crossing to Italy.'
 ---

 `At: Palaiokastrita (Alipa), Kerkyra (Corfu), Greece`